vivienhuangg/nibble/design/concepts/Annotation/api-spec.md

 ### POST /api/Annotation/deleteAnnotation

-**Description:** Removes an annotation from the system.
+**Description:** Removes an existing annotation, but only if performed by its author.

 **Requirements:**
+- annotation exists
-- annotation exists and author = annotation.author
+- author = annotation.author

 **Effects:**
 - removes annotation